Ideal Patio Size for a Fire Pit + How to Design Around a Fire Pit | Unilock

 2. Choose the Location

-Next, choose a location that is safe and allows for proper air flow.
+Next, choose a location that is safe and allows for proper airflow.

-Place your fire pit in an open space, away from any hanging branches and flammable plants, including eucalyptus, ornamental juniper and rosemary.
-The fire pit should ideally be 10 to 25 feet from your home, vehicle and other structures.
+Place your pit in an open space, away from overhanging branches and flammable plants, including eucalyptus, ornamental juniper, and rosemary.

 3. Choose Your Patio Paver